andreabo/AdidasPetStore/README.md

 1. Maven and Java installed and configured

 # How to Run
-To execute the tests just clone the project and if all the requirements are done, go to the root folder of the clone project and type 'mvn clean verify' this will run all the tests.
+To execute the tests just clone the project and if all the requirements are done, go to the root folder of the clone project and type `$ mvn clean verify ` this will run all the tests.

 # Report
-When the execution finishes you can find the project on {PROJECT_DIRECTORY}/target/site/serenity/index.html.
+When the execution finishes you can find the project on `$ {PROJECT_DIRECTORY}/target/site/serenity/index.html. `

 # Approach